 Find This Bird

 Look for White-rumped Sandpipers during migration.
 Find a flock of feeding shorebirds and scan through it, looking for a bird slightly larger than a Semipalmated or Western Sandpiper, with long, tapered wings.
 Listen for the distinctive, squeaky call, often the first hint of the species’ presence.
 In flight, watch for a sandpiper with a white rump (actually the uppertail coverts); other peeps have a dark divider in the white.

 - Cool Facts

-- The White-rumped Sandpiper has one of the longest migration routes of any American bird, breeding in arctic Canada and wintering in southern South America.
-Southbound migrants fly over the Atlantic ocean from northeastern North America to South America, then gradually move southeast along the coast before turning inland go across the Amazon Basin, travel requiring about one month.
+- The White-rumped Sandpiper has one of the longest migration routes of any American bird, from arctic Canada to southern South America.
+Southbound migrants fly over the Atlantic Ocean, then gradually move southeast along the coast before turning inland to cross the Amazon basin.
+The trip takes about a month.

 - The oldest recorded White-rumped Sandpiper was at least 7 years old.
 It was banded in Quebec in 1972 and found in Nunavut in 1978.